rspeer/wiki2text/README.md

 The only formatting you will get is that the titles of new articles and new sections will appear on lines that start and end with some number of `=` signs.
 I've found it useful to distinguish titles from body text.
-If you don't need this, these lines are easy to grep out.
+If you don't need this, these lines are easy to exclude using `grep -v`.

 wiki2text is written with these goals in mind:

 - Clean code that is clear about what it's doing
 - Doing no more than is necessary
-- Being really incredibly fast
+- Being incredibly fast (it parses an entire Wikipedia in minutes)
 - Being usable as a step in a pipeline

 Thanks to def-, a core Nim developer, for making optimizations that make the